arm00n/JsonAsAsset/README.md

 <a name="install"></a>
 ## 2. Installation
 > [!WARNING]
-> JsonAsAsset may not work for every Unreal Engine 5 version, please check Releases to see compatibility.
-Unreal Engine 4 is not maintained at the moment, and is not planned to be supported.
+> JsonAsAsset may not work for every Unreal Engine 5 version; please check Releases for compatibility.
+Unreal Engine 4 is not maintained at the moment and is not planned to be supported.
 > *`(See branches for the current available Unreal Engine 4 versions)`*

 1. Go to the [Releases page](/../../releases) for the plugin.